Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 gold
 - Quarterstaff

-**Tailwind**: You and all allies that start their turn within 10 feet of you gain 10 feet additional walking speed until the end of their turn.
+**Charges**: This item has 2 charges and regains all charges when you finish a long rest.

+**Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

-**Eye of the Storm**: As a bonus action you can give a creature or object you can see temporay hit points equal to four times your proficiency bonus.
-Once this action is used it cannot be used again until 24 seconds have passed.
+**Eye of the Storm**: As a bonus action you can spend a charge give a creature or object you can see temporay hit points equal to four times your proficiency bonus.

-_You gain +2 to attack and damage rolls using this weapon_
+_You gain +1 to attack and damage rolls using this weapon_

 ---